microsoft/bedrock-cli/README.md

   -h, --help         output usage information

 Commands:
-  init|i [options]   Initialize the spk tool for the first time. setup|s [options]  An interactive command to setup resources in azure and azure dev-ops deployment         Introspect your deployments hld                Commands for initalizing and managing a bedrock HLD repository.
+  init|i [options]   Initialize the bedrock tool for the first time. setup|s [options]  An interactive command to setup resources in azure and azure dev-ops deployment         Introspect your deployments hld                Commands for initalizing and managing a bedrock HLD repository.